Viry-Châtillon

 Viry-Châtillon (/fr/) is a commune in the southern suburbs of Paris, France.
-It is located 20.9 km from the center of Paris.
+It is located 20.9 km from the centre of Paris.

+Toponymy

+The name Viry possibly derives from the Latin Viriacum, meaning the 'estate of Virius', a Gallo-Roman personal name.
+Châtillon derives from the Latin castellum, meaning 'castle'.

+History

+The Hôtel de Ville was completed in around 1855.

 Population

 Inhabitants of Viry-Châtillon are also known as Castelvirois in French.

 Sports

 The town is home to the women's football team Paris FC.
 It was also the base of the engine division of the Formula One constructor Renault from 1977 to 2025.